tatutimonen/F1-bayesian-analysis/README.md

 ## The Effect of a Formula One Driver's Age on their Performance: A Bayesian Analysis

 In this project we conduct a Bayesian analysis to study the effect of an F1 driver's age on their qualifying performance against their teammate.
-The data used in this analysis is provided by the [Ergast Developer API](http://ergast.com/mrd/).
+The data used in this analysis was provided by the [Ergast Developer API](http://ergast.com/mrd/).

 ----